 Advanced Directives

-Advanced directives are documents directing family, doctors, and anyone else involved in your healthcare about the care you do or do not want if you are incapacitated or unable to speak for yourself.
+Advanced directives and living wills are documents directing family, doctors, and anyone else involved in your healthcare about the care you do or do not want if you are incapacitated or unable to speak for yourself.

 The most common types of advanced directives include:

-- Out-of-hospital do-not-resuscitate (DNR) – An out-of-hospital DNR tells emergency staff not to resuscitate if your heart stops.
+- Out-of-hospital do-not-resuscitate (DNR): An out-of-hospital DNR tells emergency staff not to resuscitate if your heart stops.
 They should allow you to die a natural death.
-However, an out-of-hospital DNR only applies to resuscitation efforts by emergency personnel.
+However, an out-of-hospital DNR only applies to emergency personnel’s resuscitation efforts.
 If you are in a hospital, your directive to physicians will apply.

 Plan for the Future with Smith & Bledsoe Family Law

 A valid estate plan saves time and money, ensuring decisions are made if you’re incapacitated or deceased.
-It helps prepare your loved ones for difficult situations, so they don’t have to guess what you would want.
+It helps prepare your loved ones for difficult situations so they don’t have to guess what you would want.
 The documents you include should clearly outline your wishes and provide the plans they can follow.
+Our firm can help you plan your estate, if and when you or your loved ones pass away.

-If you’re considering forming a comprehensive estate plan or modifying one you have already created, call Smith & Bledsoe Family Law at (512) 277-3166 today for a free case evaluation with an estate planning lawyer in Austin.
+If you’re considering forming a comprehensive estate plan or modifying one you have already created, call Smith & Bledsoe Family Law at (512) 277-3166 today.
+Contact us for a free case evaluation with an estate planning lawyer in Austin, TX.
+Our team of lawyers can help you file all the documents you may need.